 Individuals spend money as consumers, as discussed earlier (3.2.2).
 They can buy more, and better quality, if what they want is easily available and if they have sufficient money to purchase them.
 From this perspective, access to supplies is a key component of people’s economic well-being.

-The price of supplies clearly affects a business’s competitiveness.
-As discussed later, the operation of supply and demand (3.3.2) determines where the supplies come from and their price.
-If supplies are scarce, their price is higher.
+The prices of supplies of goods and services clearly affect a business’s competitiveness.
+As discussed later, the operation of supply and demand (3.3.2) determines where the supplies come from and their price: if they are scarce, their price is higher.

 From a global perspective, the availability of raw materials puts a theoretical limit upon the total amount of wealth that can be created – though this limit is changing: